-Anyway, I arrived, a bit fraught and with a headache from the stress of it all – but the minute I walked in, the sensuous waft of chocolate hit my senses and I was transported to chocolate heaven!
+I arrived, a bit fraught after a long drive from my rural French home and with a headache from the stress of it all – but the minute I walked into the salon, the sensuous waft of chocolate hit my senses and I was transported to chocolate heaven!

 Stall after stall of macarons, ice cream, chocolate, candied fruit, nougat, fudge, herbs, spices and jams – the very best you can find in France, from the south to the north – all gathered in one room!